GavinBrisbane/Coursera-Getting-and-Cleaning-Data/CodeBook.md

 <li>1.    subject_id    An integer [1:100] identifying the subject
 <li>2.    activity_id   An integer [1:6] identifying the activity
 <li>3.    activity_name A string describing the activity (e.g. WALKING)
-<li>4-89  86 numeric measurements listed above
+<li>4-89  86 numeric measurements listed above.
+These measurements are the average (mean) by subject and activity of the original data.
 </ul>